 Phare, The Cambodian Circus originated in Battambang but now has a permanent home in Siem Reap.
 It’s the Cambodian equivalent of the world famous Cirque du Soleil.
 The purpose built tent is located on the outskirts of Siem Reap and all participants have trained at the Phare Ponleu Selpak.
+Phare is one of the most popular places to visit in Siem Reap with kids.
+Definitely one of my favourite things to do in Siem Reap besides temples!

 This organisation was founded by 8 men over 20 years ago who returned to Battambang from a refugee camp after the demise of the Khmer Rouge regime.
 They created the school to assist the poor and the local street kids and gave them an opportunity to learn new skills that would assist them creating an income stream later in life.
 Phare Ponleu Seplak currently has up to 1700 students across its public daily school and its alternative school focusing on music and the arts.